RichCoursera/gettingandcleaningcoursera/CodeBook.md

 Subject - This is the ID of the subject who performed the related activities.
 It is an integer value.
 There were 30 subjects performing the activities.

 ###Column 2 (Activity)
 Activity - Six (6) activities were preformed by each subject several times.
 The activities consisted of: Walking, Walking Upstairs, Walking Downstairs, Sitting, Standing, and Laying.
+It is a factor value

 ### Remaining Column Variables Description
 The remaining variables contains the data relative to the subject and activity performed, and can be broken down by the following: